The complete guide to corporate travel policies

 - All work, some play: What are the conditions if someone wants to extend their business trip to take personal leave?
 Are you happy for them to enjoy a bleisure trip, and if so, who foots the bill and for what?

-- Loyalty: Are there any travel rewards or business loyalty programs that can be used during booking?
+- Loyalty: Are there any travel rewards or business loyalty programmes that can be used during booking?

 - Spending money: Do your business travellers have a daily allowance for meals, snacks, and drinks?
 How much is it, what does it include – and what’s not covered?
 Can they order room service, drink from the mini-bar, or use the in-house laundry service?